skrilic/third-order-im-calculator/README.md

-# Introduction
+# Description
-The intention of the project is to simplify calculation of all possible third order intermodulation products collocated transmitters and hence make troubleshooting of faulty transmitter easier.
+"third-order-im-calculato" (TOIC) is the calculator of all possible third order intermodulation products collocated transmitters.